 Skip to main content

-South East Asia is composed of eleven countries with impressive diversity in religion, culture and history.
-SE Asian countries share an overlapping history with a mixture of cuisines and cultures influenced by many ethnic groups and ethnic minority groups.
+Southeast Asia is composed of eleven countries with impressive diversity in religion, culture and history.
+Southeast Asian countries share an overlapping history with a mixture of cuisines and cultures influenced by many ethnic groups.
 There are thousands of years of storytelling; tales of war tragedies, liberation and achievements.

 1. Palawan, the Philippines

 The Philippines is one of the most talked about travel destinations at the moment, and we can see why with its beautiful white beaches.
-It’s definitely one of the best places to visit in South East Asia and you CANNOT miss a trip to Palawan.
+It’s definitely one of the best Southeast Asian countries to visit and you CANNOT miss a trip to Palawan.
 Palawan is one of the larger islands of the Philippines and it is a traveller’s haven.
-You could easily spend weeks here exploring all of the hidden beaches, taking boat trips around the islands and islets, exploring the hidden lagoons, scuba diving and snorkelling to see life under water, and watching the sunsets in the every afternoon.
+You could easily spend weeks here exploring all of the hidden beaches, taking boat trips around the islands and islets, exploring the crystal lagoons, scuba diving and snorkelling to see life under water, and watching the sunsets every afternoon.

 One of the best places to catch sunset is Las Cabanas Beach in El Nido.
 And if you’re not afraid of early mornings, then the sunrise hike to Taraw Peak is a must do for your bucket list.
 Palawan is renowned for its breathtaking landscapes and seascapes, and the most popular destinations visited from here are El Nido and Coron.

-One of the best times to visit Palawan is April, and make sure to do the underground river cruise, diving in Coron around the old war ship ruins, and try out Balabac for your off the beaten track activities with limited tourists around.
+One of the best times to visit Palawan is April, just before the rainy season, and make sure to do the underground river cruise, diving in Coron around the old warship ruins, and try out Balabac for your off the beaten track activities with limited tourists around.
 It’s easy to explore the secluded beaches by kayaking around the coastlines, witnessing Indigenous fishing communities, seeing limestone cliffs, exploring the marine reserves and testing out your diving skills at one of the UNESCO World Heritage Sites: Tubbataha Reef.

 Palawan is also actually home to another UNESCO World Heritage Site, the Saint Paul Subterranean River National Park.
 This underground river system is surrounded by well-preserved limestone formations, and a forest full of wildlife, making it a must visit destination for nature lovers.